brilovescoding/workshop-ranked-choice-selection/README.md

 - Column G, Type (either TALK or SEMINAR)
 - Column H, Sessions (either A, B, or AB)

+The resultant spreadsheet, a list of attendees, will be formatted as follows:
+- Column A: Email Address
+- Column B: Attendee Name
+- Column C: Attendee Grade
+- Column D: Attendee's Workshop A name and URL
+- Column E: Attendee's Workshop B name and URL

 ## TODO

 - ~~Change CSVReader to CSVReaderBuilder so that TSV files are supported (see https://sourceforge.net/p/opencsv/bugs/205/)~~